atyenoria/janus-webrtc-gateway-docker/README.md

 3. make run
 4. star this repository after succeeding.
 Create the issue if you failed.
 We will help you as much as possible
 ```
-- open in firefox (chrome can't work with http url)
+- open in Safari (http can't work in Chrome and Firefox)
 - use the host having global ip

 # Dockerfile Characteristics